Graduate Program Resources

 Graduates in purple at graduation, view of their hats, one that says "I am a Warrior"

-Applicants to our program generally have an undergraduate major in Communication Studies, an overall or upper-division grade-point average of 3.0 or higher, and a 4.0 or higher score on the Analytical Writing portion of the GRE.
+Applicants to our program generally have an undergraduate major in Communication Studies and an overall or upper-division grade-point average of 3.0 or higher.

 Timelines, further instructions, and related information are available at SF State’s Division of Graduate Studies.